 The very first cold start happens when the first request comes in after deployment.

-After that request is processed, the instance stays alive for about 20 minutes to be reused for subsequent requests:
+After that request is processed, the instance stays alive mostly from 20 to 30 minutes to be reused for subsequent requests:

 How Slow Are Cold Starts?

 The following chart shows the typical range of cold starts in Azure Functions V2, broken down per language.
 The darker ranges are the most common 67% of durations, and lighter ranges include 95%.

 A typical cold start latency spans from 1 to 10 seconds.
 However, less lucky executions may take up to 30 seconds occasionally.
 PowerShell functions are especially slow to start with values from 4 to 27 seconds.

 View detailed distributions: Cold Start Duration per Language.

 Windows vs. Linux

 Azure Functions can be deployed either on Windows or Linux environments, depending on the plan settings.
 Which operating system provides faster cold starts?